alexvor20/xplane-toliss-realwings-installer/README.md

 ## Instalation:

 1. AFTER the change in files copy `RealWings321` folder from CEO AND NEO folders into your toliss a321's objects folder. (yes, into one folder) (only one file should be overwritten `custom_decal.png`, which is identical for both folders)
+2. Put all the installers into you toliss a321 folder
-2. run Carda_installer_realwings
+3. run Carda_installer_realwings
-3. run RealWings_installer
+4. run RealWings_installer
-4. run RealWingsSwitcher
+5. run RealWingsSwitcher

 ## Known issues